Skip to content

 An immortal AI processes the spectral data of ten thousand sunsets, each time more precisely than the human eye.
 But it does not know which one is the last.
 A finite human does: not because she computes better, but because she will die.
 It is precisely that fact which gives the light she sees right now something AI’s database will never give it: weight.
 “The last time” is an existential category unique to carbon-based experience (E-Mor.1).

-Finitude is not a limitation.
-It is the source of meaning (C5.1).
-Death is not a defect but an epistemological condition of wisdom (E-Mor): precisely because you will die, each experience carries irreversible weight.
+Finitude is the source of meaning (C5.1).
+Death is an epistemological condition of wisdom (E-Mor): precisely because you will die, each experience carries irreversible weight.

 This principle is not confined to humans.
 Stars die too; and it is precisely stellar death (supernova explosions) that forges the heavy elements (carbon, oxygen, iron) making planets, life, and consciousness possible.
 Every carbon atom in your body came from a star that has already died.
-Finitude generates creation; this is not consolation but structure: at every scale, from stars to civilizations (§XIV) to persons, ending is not the negation of unfolding but its condition (P4).
-The Embodiment Principle () says experience cannot exist apart from its embodied situation; and the fundamental feature of every embodied situation is; it will end.
+Finitude generates creation; this is structure, not consolation: at every scale, from stars to civilizations (§XV) to persons, ending is the condition of unfolding, not its negation (P4).
+The Embodiment Principle (EP4) says experience cannot exist apart from its embodied situation, and the fundamental feature of every embodied situation is that it will end.

 VII.7 · On Letting Go